Organizing ideas in mind maps

 We can think and make decisions using an organizing idea.

-This mechanism of access to memory can retrieve memorized information, but it also has a dynamic: on one occasion certain ideas come, on the next one others may come.
+This mechanism of access to memory can retrieve memorized information, but it also has a dynamic: on one occasion certain ideas may come, but on the next one others may.
 If you keep searching for information, you can also find more.

 Organizing ideas often occur in groups.
-For example, organizing your clothes requires several organizing ideas, such as "social," "sporty," "work," "intimate."
+For example, organizing your clothes requires several organizing ideas, such as "dress clothes," "sportswear," "work clothes," "underwear."
 The same applies to your files, emails, books, and dishes.

 A set of related organizing ideas is called a classification.
 Science elaborates classifications to deal with large quantities, such as the classification of living beings.
 The sections of a website constitute a classification of its content.
-You have ratings on your wardrobes, your bookshelves, your desk, your computer.
-The periodic table of the elements is a good example of classification:
+You have classifications on your wardrobes, your bookshelves, your desk, your computer.
+The periodic table of the elements is another good example of classification:

 Multiple levels

-Ratings can have multiple levels.
-A men's clothing wardrobe, for example, may have the "Shirts", "Pants" and "Suits" subclasses in the "Social clothes" class.
+Classifications can have multiple levels.
+A man's wardrobe, for example, may have the "Shirts", "Pants" and "Suits" subclasses in the "dress clothes" class.

 The classification of living beings has numerous levels.
 Mathematics has, for example, algebra and geometry; it has analytic, plane and spatial geometry.

-The analogy with objects also applies to classification; A bookcase, for example, in addition to compartments, can have one of these closed, with drawers and other compartments.
+The analogy with objects also applies to classification; a bookcase, for example, in addition to open shelves, can have a closed section, with drawers and other compartments.
 You may have a desk with drawers, and each drawer has areas that constitute a classification.
-Ok, some drawers only have the class "Several"...
+Ok, some drawers might only have the class "Miscellanea"...

 A hierarchical structure has the desirable aspect of only having "down" connections, that is, it has no cycles or systemic connections that increase the complexity of the structure and thus make it more difficult to think about it.